Taylor John Williams

 Taylor John Williams (born June 6, 1991) is an American singer-songwriter best known for his appearance on NBC's reality TV singing competition The Voice Season 7 and finished in the semi-finals taking fifth place.

+Taylor John Williams was also made the top 50 of American Idol in 2018.
+However he was never shown.

 Early life

 Taylor was born in Eugene, Oregon.
 Taylor is a graduate of the Sheldon High School.
 After graduating from Sheldon, Williams enrolled at Portland State University before dropping out to pursue his music.
 He worked at a dog hotel in order to support himself while pursuing music.

 Career

 Early days

-In 2009, he sang the Academy Award-winning song “Falling Slowly” at his Sheldon High School graduation ceremony.
-That same year, Taylor released an independent EP “Proverbial Elephant" on Grooveshark.
+In 2009, he sang the Academy Award-winning song “Falling Slowly" at his Sheldon High School graduation ceremony.
+That same year, Taylor released an independent EP "Proverbial Elephant" on Grooveshark.